Shreyas-ITB/VerusRosettaIntegration/README.md

 ```
 Changing the ``RUN_PRODUCTION`` to ``True`` runs the APIs in production mode (this applies for both the data and construction APIs) if its kept ``False`` then it would run in development mode.

-You would need an actual Verus RPC URL to run these APIs, due to security reasons and vulnerability issues i wont be putting the URL in the env file.
+You will also have to run the latest version of verus daemon, i would recommend to run the verus daemon, allow it to sync with the blockchain fully and then run the APIs.

 Install the dependencies required for the APIs \
 ```pip install -r requirements.txt```